 4. Work Produced

 The work that you produce will vary greatly depending on your industry.
 It could be anything from Excel reports or website pages, to physical products like mobile phones or even buildings.
-Whatever tangible work you produce within your own roles, include it within your CV and be clear on the volumes you have produced, quality of the work, and how valuable they are to your customers or internal dependents.
+Whatever tangible work you produce within your own roles, include it within your CV and be clear on the volumes you have produced, the quality of the work, and how valuable they are to your customers or internal dependents.

 5. What your employer actually does